Panic disorder: Signs and symptoms

 Individuals with panic disorder usually have a series of intense episodes of extreme anxiety during panic attacks.
-These attacks typically last about ten minutes, and can be as short-lived as 1–5 minutes, but can last twenty minutes to more than an hour, or until helpful intervention is made.
-Panic attacks can last up to an hour, and the intensity and symptoms of panic may vary.
+These attacks typically last about ten minutes, and can be as short-lived as 1–5 minutes, but can last twenty minutes to an hour, and they can occasionally last for even longer or until helpful intervention is made.
+The intensity and symptoms of panic during panic attacks may vary.

 In some cases, the attack may continue at unabated high intensity or seem to be increasing in severity.
-Common symptoms of an attack include rapid heartbeat, perspiration, dizziness, dyspnea, trembling, uncontrollable fear such as: the fear of losing control and going crazy, the fear of dying and hyperventilation.
-Other symptoms are a sensation of choking, paralysis, chest pain, nausea, numbness or tingling, chills or hot flashes, faintness, crying and some sense of altered reality.
+Managing panic disorder can be a challenge, but several strategies can help individuals manage their symptoms and improve their social life.
+Common symptoms of panic disorder attack include rapid heartbeat, perspiration, dizziness, dyspnea, trembling, uncontrollable fear such as: the fear of losing control and going crazy, the fear of dying and hyperventilation.
+Other symptoms are a sensation of choking, paralysis, chest pain, nausea, numbness or tingling, chills or hot flashes, vision problems, faintness, crying and some sense of altered reality.
 In addition, the person usually has thoughts of impending doom.
-Individuals experiencing an episode have often a strong wish of escaping from the situation that provoked the attack.
+Individuals experiencing an episode often have a strong wish to escape from the situation that provoked the attack.
 The anxiety of panic disorder is particularly severe and noticeably episodic compared to that from generalized anxiety disorder.
 Panic attacks may be provoked by exposure to certain stimuli (e.g., seeing a mouse) or settings (e.g., the dentist's office).
 Nocturnal panic attacks are common in people with panic disorder.
 Other attacks may appear unprovoked.
-Some individuals deal with these events on a regular basis, sometimes daily or weekly.
+Some individuals deal with these events regularly, sometimes daily or weekly.

 Limited symptom attacks are similar to panic attacks but have fewer symptoms.
-Most people with PD experience both panic attacks and limited symptom attacks.
+Most people with Parkinson's disease experience both panic attacks and limited symptom attacks.

 Interoceptive

-Studies investigating the relationship between interoception and panic disorder have shown that people with panic disorder feel heartbeat sensations more intensely when stimulated by pharmacological agents, suggesting that they experience heightened interoceptive awareness compared to subjects without PD.
+Studies investigating the relationship between interoception and panic disorder have shown that people with panic disorder feel heartbeat sensations more intensely when stimulated by pharmacological agents, suggesting that they experience heightened interoceptive awareness compared to subjects without Parkinson's disease.